China Railways QJ: Production

-During the Cultural Revolution of 1966, the locomotives were given the class FD (反帝 Fandi meaning 'anti-imperialism'), after 1971 the class was renamed again becoming the QJ class (Qian Jin, meaning 'march forward' or 'progress').

 The prototypes used eight wheel tenders, while later production models used twelve wheel tenders.

-QJs were equipped with mechanical stokers, feedwater heaters, electric lights, and air horns.
+The QJs were equipped with mechanical stokers, feedwater heaters, electric lights, and air horns.
 Various modifications were used on some engines, including an ejector similar to the giesl type and smoke deflectors.
 One unit was used as a test bed for a 'Gas Producer Combustion System' (GPCS) in the 1980s.